 The Trial Court and Court of Special Appeals Opinions

 Plaintiff filed suit in Allegany County Circuit Court.
 Frostburg’s defense lawyers, Franklin & Prokopik, filed a motion to dismiss.
 Judge W. Timothy Finan heard the argument and dismissed the case.
 In an unreported opinion, the Maryland Court of Special Appeals affirmed.

 Was the Plaintiff Receiving Medical Treatment?

 Plaintiff’s best argument is that lifting someone off the floor is not medical treatment.
-You do not need to be a health care provider to perform this function.
-Plaintiff argued there is a precedent for in Maryland for not categorizing this type of negligence as healthcare.
+You need not be a health care provider to perform this function.
+Plaintiff argued there is a precedent for in Maryland for not categorizing this negligence as healthcare.
 The plaintiff cited three key Maryland case to make this point: Nichols v.
 Wilson, 296 Md.
 154 (1983); Afamefune v.
 Suburban Hospital, Inc., 385 Md.
 677 (2005); Swam v.
 Upper Chesapeake, Md.
 528 (2007).

 The appellate court quickly distinguished these cases.
 Nichols and Afamefune were intentional tort claims.
 Swan involved an injury to someone who was not receiving medical treatment.

 Section 3-2A-01(f) defines “health care provider” as